There are two types of legislation in the UK:

 You'll find original Acts from 1887 onwards bound in red volumes of Public General Acts, and SIs from 1966 in blue volumes of Statutory Instruments shelved in chronological order in the 344 call number sequence of the Journals section of the Library, located on the 3rd Floor.

 To locate the legislation you seek, go to this section and the bound annual volumes for the type of your provision (Act or SI) for the relevant year.
 Locate the specific provision within that year by its chapter or running number.

 The text of older Acts may be found in the volumes of The Statutes at Large (Magna Carta to 1869) and Public General Statutes (1870-1886) shelved in this section.
 Reproductions of Acts from 1235-1713 are contained in the volumes of The Statutes of the Realm, available on request from Closed Access.

-These sets can be more useful than the original text because they contain explanatory commentary and details of cases concerning particular Acts or SIs.
+The Journals section also houses the non-official volumes of the Current Law Statutes, annotated by academics or practising lawyers.
+These can be more useful than the original text because they contain explanatory commentary and details of cases concerning particular Acts or SIs.